abrownstein2022/ch19-pwa-text-editor/README.md

 The app uses methods for getting and storing data to an IndexedDB database, using a package called idb, which is a lightweight wrapper around the IndexedDB API.

-The entire application is deployed on Heroku.
+The entire application is deployed on Netlify.

 **User Story**